ava-labs/teleporter/contracts/src/CrossChainApplications/GETTING_STARTED.md

 ## Step 4: Storing the Message

-Start by adding a map where the key is the `sourceBlockchainID`, and the value is the latest `message` sent from that chain.
+Start by adding a map to the body of the contract, in which the key is the `sourceBlockchainID` and the value is the latest `message` sent from that chain.
 The `message` is of type `Message`, which is already declared in the contract.

 ```solidity
 mapping(bytes32 sourceBlockchainID => Message message) private _messages;